webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 This video shows how we register the plugin and how we can enable the gme-logger for the *ModelicaCodeGenerator* in the browser.
 (Note that after updating the localStorage the page must be refreshed.
 The page must also be refreshed each time we update the plugin code on the server.)

+`Click here to open the video in a browser. <https://www.youtube.com/embed/4r8McbtV4m8>`_.

 .. raw:: html